Update: The shop I went to kinda botched the cut so I re-cut it at home with the grinder. There is no material left on the sides, it’s a straight cut.

 By removing these support braces, you have officially lost weight and your 4Runner might go 1mph faster on the freeway.
 Kidding but seriously, you don’t need them and they are extra weight.

 Like we said before, there are a few ways to cut your skid plate and it is all personal preference.
 We started with one line and then just ended up chopping the rest of it off.
-So, our end result in cutting the TRD Skid Plate for the KDSS looks something like the above image.
+So, our end result in cutting the Skid Plate for the KDSS looks something like the above image.
 This is obviously not exact and you will be the judge of how you want to cut your skid plate.

 It looks much cleaner this way as a final skid plate when mounted.
 In my opinion, I would rather have this look than the U shaped cutouts some owners have.
 Again, to each their own on this part of cutting the Plate.

-Step 4: Mounting TRD Skid Plate
+4. Mounting Skid Plate

 I bought the TRD and cut it down for the KDSS and it still hits.
 I have fabricated some brackets, from angle iron, to move the plate forward about 2 inches.
 Now the KDSS piston doesn’t hit.
 With all the time and effort i put into this I should have bought a purpose built plate. 🙁